-Groundwater samples collected at BEC were analyzed for the CCR Rule detection monitoring parameters pH, boron, calcium, chloride, fluoride, sulfate, and total dissolved solids (TDS) using appropriate EPA approved analytical methods.
+Groundwater samples collected at BEC were analyzed for the CCR Rule detection monitoring parameters pH, boron, calcium, chloride, fluoride, sulfate and TDS using appropriate EPA approved analytical methods.
 Results show frequent detections of all parameters in both up- and downgradient monitoring wells at BEC.
 Analytical results are presented in Table 2.